-Students may attend a before or after-school tutoring session (at the teacher's discretion, not to exceed 45 minutes) in order to recoup one (1) unexcused absence per class.
-Attending one (1) session will result in a principal's excuse (Z) for the absence to replace the unexcused absence (U).
+Students may attend before or after-school tutoring sessions (at the teacher's discretion, not to exceed 45 minutes) in order to recoup up to two (2) unexcused absences per class.
+Attending one (1) session will result in a principal's excuse (Z) for one absence to replace the unexcused absence (U).